agusalex/python-flask-rest-api/README.md

 - Flask run/ Sqlite for development

 ## Design Decisions and Future Considerations
+- Asking questions, I would need to clarify exactly the nature of the project and dig down more into the endpoint requirements and their potential use
 - Decided on storing the chart_data as a String inside a single column on the DB
     - As it seems chart data is read-only for now, and we won't access individual data points it made more sense to bundle it all in a JSON blob
     - This allows us to be flexible if we need to change this spec in the future